 NOTE TO APPLICANT:

-Please read the attached Cavrent Credit Terms and Rental Terms and Conditions very carefully.
+Please read the attached Cavpower Credit Terms and Standard Terms of Trade very carefully.
 They contain important terms and conditions that you should ensure that you understand before agreeing to be bound by them.
 These include:

-- Customers may be required to provide differing levels of security to secure all amounts owing to Cavrent (see clauses 10 and 11 of the Credit Terms and clause 6 of the Rental Terms and Conditions).
+- Customers may be required to provide differing levels of security to secure all amounts owing to Cavpower (see clauses 10 and 11 of the Credit Terms and clause 17 of the Standard Terms of Trade).

-- The liability of Cavrent to Customers is excluded in some circumstances (see clause 17 of the Credit Terms and clause 12 of the Rental Terms and Conditions).
+- The liability of Cavpower to Customers is limited in some circumstances (see clause 15 of the Credit Terms and clauses 20 to 26 of the Standard Terms of Trade).

 - Your credit account may be suspended if invoices are overdue for more than 14 days (see clause 4 of the Credit Terms).